varjolab/ProteoGyver/README.md

 7. Export visualizations and data using "Download Data"

 #### Notes
+- Unfortunately the proteogyver container needs a restart to detect new runs in the database in MS inspector.
+This limitation will be fixed in the next update.
 - Maximum of 100 runs can be loaded at once
 - Multiple traces are displayed with decreasing opacity for temporal comparison
 - Supplementary metrics are synchronized with TIC visualization
 - For switching to a different run set, reload the page to ensure clean state
 - Prerequisite for the use of the tool, as well as chromatogram visualization in the QC workflow, is the pre-analysis of MS rawfiles and their inclusion into the PG database with the bundled database updater tool.
 See the "Updating the database" section for more information.

+### Microscopy Image Colocalizer

+The Microscopy image colocalizer is a simple tool to generate colocalization images from multichannel .lif files from confocal microscopes.
+The tool lets the user choose the image in the series, the timepoint, and the level in the z-stack, as well as colormap for the individual channels and colocalization image.
+The tool allows zooming into the location of interest, and seamless export in .png format.

 ## Installation